1ndevelopment/android-build-env/README.md

 # Android Builder Environment

-Create pre-built Docker images with **Java 25 + Gradle 9.3.0 + Android SDK 34**.
+Pre-built Docker image with **Java 25 + Gradle 9.3.0 + Android SDK 34**.
-Push them to Docker Hub once — pull them from anywhere and get straight to building.
+Build and push it to any container registry once — pull it anywhere and get straight to building.
+No toolchain setup on every CI run.

 ---